Christian universalism: Origins of the idea of hell as eternal

 Christian universalists point towards mistranslations of the Greek word αιών (aion – an epoch of time), as giving rise to the idea of eternal hell.
 Dr. Ken Vincent writes "When it (aion) was translated into Latin Vulgate, aion became aeternam which means 'eternal'."
 He also states that the first written record of the idea of an eternal hell comes from Tertullian, who wrote in Latin.
+However, the first person to explicitly advocate for an eternal hell had actually been Greek-writing Tatian, not Tertullian.

 The second major source of the idea of hell as eternal was the 4th-century theologian Augustine.
 According to author Steve Gregg, it was Tertullian's writings, plus Augustine's views and writings on eternal hell, which "overwhelmed" the other views of a temporary hell.
 First Augustine's views of hell were accepted in the early Latin Church, up until the Reformation Augustine's view of hell as eternal was not questioned.